CiscoDiscoMisco-source/DataPrivacyApp/frontend/README.md

 # Data Privacy App - Frontend

-This is the frontend for the Data Privacy App, built with React.
+This is the frontend for the Data Privacy App, built with Next.js, TypeScript, and Tailwind CSS.

 ## Structure